 True to the source material and easy to work with.

-I offer mixing and mastering services i.e. matching of levels, spectral and stereo images.
-I have over ten years of experience in mixing and music production in various genres, mainly rock and all its various sub-genres.
+I have over ten years of experience in mixing and music production in various genres, mainly rock and metal.
 I try to stay true to the source material and let it guide the mixing process.
 That said, I'm a believer that there's a limited number of ways to properly mix any given song.
 I try to figure out what each instrument is trying to be and then help it.
-So far this approach has proven to be effective.
+So far this approach has been effective.